JoTM-stack/Shopify-ETL-Data-Pipeline/README.md

 The pipeline runs as an Apache Airflow DAG that executes the ETL process automatically.

 Airflow provides monitoring, logging, and scheduling capabilities to ensure reliable data ingestion.

 ---

-## Future Improvements

-• Containerize the pipeline using Docker
-• Integrate cloud storage such as Amazon S3
-• Implement a data warehouse layer
-• Add data validation checks
-• Extend the pipeline to ingest orders and customer data

----